-Population Health Information Research Infrastructure HOME ABOUT US V WORK PACKAGES V GLOSSARY COLLABORATIONS PREPARE CLUSTER HEALTH INFORMATI ON PORTAL Q <section-header><text><text><text><text></text></text></text></text></section-header> Subscribe to our newsletter Email Address First Name Last Name Consent I agree to my personal data being stored and used for distribution of the PHIRI newsletter SUBMIT Description: Control of the series of the PHIRI Workspace Click here to log into our shared workspace (SharePoint).
+PHIRI Population Health Information Research Infrastructure HOME ABOUT US - WORK PACKAGES - GLOSSARY COLLABORATIONS PREPARE CLUSTER HEALTH INFORMATIC DN PORTAL Q <section-header><text><text><text><text></text></text></text></text></section-header> Subscribe to our newsletter Email Address First Name Last Name Consent I agree to my personal data being stored and used for distribution of the PHIRI newsletter SUBMIT Description: Conference and the conference of these sessions (see below).
+You can already book the time on your agenda if you are interested!
+For more information about the conference and registration, please visit: www.ephconference.ew Window for the formation of the PHIRI Workspace Click here to log into our shared workspace (SharePoint).
 For PHIRI collaborators: click here to request access.
 Tweets by @PHIRI4EU PHIRI Work tools